 The optional feature User Interaction Flag adds a special behaviour to the related commands.
-If a flag is enabled and a button or keypad is set, the function will only run if a special button (on a keypad ENTER button) on the card or device is pressed by the user.
+If the flag is enabled (or permanently enabled) and a button or keypad is present, the related function will only run if a special button (on a keypad ENTER button) on the card or device is pressed by the user.
 This is a security function against viruses/trojans that try to call the functions on the card without knowledge of the user.
-The flags are evaluated by the card.
+The flags are evaluated by the card and can be changed by the card holder with the admin password (optional).
+Cards may support a permanently enabling for a flag, in that case the value cannot be changed any more (except factory reset).
+If the user did not finish the action (abort, timeout) the card should answer with SW1SW2 = 6600.